Compatible ideals in Gorenstein rings: Proof of Main Theorem

-\begin{corollary} Suppose that $R$ is an $F$-finite $\bQ$-Gorenstein $F$-pure ring with a dualizing complex of index not divisible by $p$.
-Then for every compatible ideal $I \subseteq R$, there exists a finite extension $R \subseteq S$ such that $I$ is the trace ideal,
+\begin{corollary} Suppose that $R$ is an $F$-finite $\bQ$-Gorenstein $F$-pure local ring.
+Then for every compatible ideal $I \subseteq R$, there exists a finite ring map $R \to S$ (which we may take to be an extension if $I$ is not contained in any minimal prime) such that $I$ is the trace ideal,

-\end{corollary} \begin{proof} By hypothesis, there exists an $n$ such that $\omega_R^{(n)}$ is locally free.
-Since there are only finitely many compatible ideals, we may choose $f \in R$ not in any compatible ideal of $R$, such that $\omega_R^{(n)}[1/f]$ is actually free (indeed, it is true after localizing to obtain a semi-local ring centered at maximal compatible ideals).
-A finite extension of $R[1/f]$ with the trace ideal equal to $I[1/f]$ will then yield a finite extension $S \supseteq R$ with trace ideal equal to $I$.
-Thus we may assume that $\omega_R^{(n)} \cong R$.
-Since $n$ is not divisible by $p$, there exists an $e > 0$ such that $\Hom_R(F^e_* R, R) \cong F^e_* \omega_R^{(1-p^e)} \cong F^e_* R$ and thus there exists $\phi$ generating that $\Hom$-set such that $I$ is comaptible if and only if $I$ is $\phi$-compatible, see \cite[Proposition 4.1]{SchwedeFAdjunction}.